Baby Goat Stopped Taking Bottle: Navigating the Transition to Solid Food

 Is There a Reluctance to Feed on the Bottle?

-If your baby goat refuses his bottle again, there’s either something wrong with the formula you’re using or your formula is being presented unpleasantly.
+If your baby goat refuses his bottle again, there’s either something wrong with your formula or your formula is being presented unpleasantly.

 You’ll want to check the temperature of the formula first.
-If it’s too hot or cold, he probably won’t want to drink.
+He probably won’t want to drink if it’s too hot or cold.
 Gently blow on his bottle and test the temperature until you find a setting that is just right for him.

 Another thing to check would be how well your nipple fits into the baby goat’s mouth.
-Please make sure there are no significant gaps between the nipple and his mouth.
+Please ensure no significant gaps between the nipple and his mouth.
 If there’s a significant gap, he may not be able to drink at all.

 Hypoglycemia or Milk Replacement?

-There’s a simple way to find out if your goat is hungry or has something else on his mind: Offer him a bowl of grain.
+There’s a simple way to determine if your goat is hungry or has something else on his mind: Offer him a bowl of grain.
 If he isn’t suspicious and refuses the food,

 you can be sure that it’s not hunger that stops him from drinking the bottle.
 But if he does eat up, then offer him the bottle again.